 An introduction to the principles, materials, methods, and processes of sustainable construction, this course combines both theory and practical applications.
 Site visits to view various stages of construction are an integral part of the course.

-nours.

-Hours: 3 TO 12 Lab

 ARCH 151 Independent Study-ARCH 1 - 4